nadjeley/Error404/README.md

 ![screenshot](Screenshoterror.png)

--Click the demo link above for a preview
+- Click the demo link above for a preview
--My experience so far working with CSS on this mini-project has been a good one for me.
+- My experience so far working with CSS on this mini-project has been a good one for me.
 Well..
 I love replicating designs so taking up this    challenge was not a biggie.
 I'd be willing to try challenges like these in the near future.
 Feel free to review my code!
 I'd love to receive feedback.
 - My understanding of flexbox and its properties has improved
 - Your wisdom? :)